 NOTE re: Valencia College -- 8-24 -- be aware that personnel at this college, and only this one, are not admitting private umbrella school students.
 Email me to discuss: Nance Confer at director@floridaunschoolers.net

-NOTE re: Pensacola State College -- 5-25 -- this college has been requiring that transcripts be submitted by the school by regular mail instead of the usual email.
+NOTE re: Pensacola State College -- 5-25 -- this college has been requiring that transcripts be submitted from the high school by regular mail instead of by email as most schools/colleges do.
 Email the transcript to me to mail.

-If your child is headed to college or might apply for Bright Futures or wants to use the dual enrollment option. . . things can get complicated.
+If your child is headed to school/college or might apply for Bright Futures or wants to use the dual enrollment option. . . things can get complicated.

-The form to withdraw or graduate your child from Florida Unschoolers is here: Withdrawal or Graduation.
+Submit the form to withdraw or graduate your child from Florida Unschoolers here when the time comes: Withdrawal or Graduation.

 Transcripts: High school is 9th through 12th grades.
-If your child is headed to college of any kind, you will need to work with them to put together a transcript for those years.
+If your child is headed to a school or college of any kind, they will need a high school transcript.
 Find a simple template online or use the sample below.
 The transcript should be one or two pages, should be titled Official High School Transcript, and should include:

 student’s name, address, email, phone number, birthdate